dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

 - Java has [ordered symbol tables](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/util/SortedMap.html), primarily using [red-black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree)

 ## 9. Binary Search Trees
 - Tree algorithms are naturally written recursively, but can then be transformed into an iterative version for greater speed and less memory usage.
-A typical iterative, not recursive, tree algorithm pattern is `Node n = root; while (n != null) { ... }`
+Sometimes you can make the algorithm tail recursive, allowing an easy transition to a while loop.
+A typical iterative, not recursive, tree algorithm pattern is `Node n = root; while (n != null) { ... }`.
+If you can't make the algorithm tail-recursive, then you can use an explicit stack to hold the work still to be done

 ## 10. Balanced Search Trees
 - [2-3 trees](https://en.wikipedia.org/wiki/2%E2%80%933_tree) were invented by 🐻[John Hopcroft](https://en.wikipedia.org/wiki/John_Hopcroft)
 - The progression from 2-3 trees to [left-leaning red-black trees ](https://en.wikipedia.org/wiki/Left-leaning_red%E2%80%93black_tree) to [red-black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) in the lecture sludes is very well-done.
 It's more intuitive than when I learned red-black trees

 ## 13. Geometric Applications of Binary Search Trees
+- I don't know why this is the case, but when I write tree algorithms in particular, I assume they need to be more complicated then they really are.
+So I write a complicated first draft, and then simplify as I realize what is going on